fede1024/rust-rdkafka/README.md

 ## The library

 `rust-rdkafka` provides a safe Rust interface to librdkafka.
-The master branch is currently based on librdkafka 1.9.0.
+This version is compatible with librdkafka v1.9.2+.

 ### Documentation